Learn About Metallurgical Coal

 Properties inherent in the initial input coal heavily influence the ultimate quality of the coke produced.
 A lack of reliable supply of individual coal grades means that coke-makers today often use blends of up to 20 different coals in order to offer steelmakers a consistent product.

 Approximately 1.5 metric tons of metallurgical coal are required to produce 1 metric ton (1,000 kilograms) of coke.

 Basic oxygen furnaces (BOF), which account for 70 percent of steel production worldwide, require iron ore, coke, and fluxes as feed material in the production of steel.

 After the blast furnace is fed with these materials, hot air is blown into the mixture.
-Air causes the coke to burn, raising temperatures to 1700°C, which oxidizes impurities.
+Air causes the coke to burn, raising temperatures to 1,700 degrees Celsius, which oxidizes impurities.
 The process reduces the carbon content by 90 percent and results in a molten iron known as hot metal.

-On average, about 630 kilograms of coke are required to produce 1000 kilograms (1 tonne) of steel.
+On average, about 630 kilograms of coke are required to produce 1 metric ton of steel.

 Production efficiency in the blast furnace process is highly dependent upon the quality of raw materials used.
 A blast furnace fed with high-quality coke will require less coke and flux, lowering production costs and resulting in a better hot metal.

-In 2013, an estimated 1.2 billion tonnes of coal was used by the steel industry.
-China is the world's largest producer and consumer of coking coal, accounting for about 527 million tonnes in 2013.
-Australia and the USA follow, producing 158 and 78 million tonnes, respectively.
+In 2013, an estimated 1.2 billion metric tons of coal was used by the steel industry.
+China is the world's largest producer and consumer of coking coal, accounting for about 527 million metric tons in 2013.
+Australia and the United States follow, producing 158 million and 78 million metric tons, respectively.

 Major producers include BHP Billiton, Teck, Xstrata, Anglo American and Rio Tinto.

-Over 90 percent of the total seaborne trade of metallurgical coal are accounted for by shipments from Australia, Canada, and the US.
+More than 90 percent of the total seaborne trade of metallurgical coal is accounted for by shipments from Australia, Canada, and the U.S.